unaxcess/qUAck/README.md

 ===================================================

 FAQ
----
+===

-Q: It doesn't compile
+*It doesn't compile*
-A: Probably the carriage return / line feed thing.
+Probably the carriage return / line feed thing.
 Try this:

-   perl -pli~ -e 's/^V^M//' Makefile* */Makefile useful/useful.h useful/useful.cpp qUAck/CmdIO.cpp qUAck/qUAck.h EDF/EDF.cpp EDF/EDFElement.[ch]* Conn/Conn.cpp
+`perl -pli~ -e 's/^V^M//' Makefile* */Makefile useful/useful.h useful/useful.cpp qUAck/CmdIO.cpp qUAck/qUAck.h EDF/EDF.cpp EDF/EDFElement.[ch]* Conn/Conn.cpp`

-Q: How do I configure it?
+*How do I configure it?*
-A: Under Unix you can put configuration options in a .qUAckrc file in your home directory.
+Under Unix you can put configuration options in a .qUAckrc file in your home directory.
 Under Windows put them in a qUAck.edf file in the same directory as the executable.
 Here's an example:

    <>
      <server="localhost"/>